lightward/mechanic-tasks/docs/manage-product-market-access-by-location-stock-status/README.md

-# Unpublish products from markets when locations are out of stock
+# Manage product market access by location stock status

-Tags: Bulk, Markets, Out of Stock, Products, Unpublish
+Tags: Bulk, In stock, Markets, Out of Stock, Products, Publish, Unpublish

-This task will remove products from markets when they go out of stock at specific locations.
-It runs on inventory level changes, checking the "available" inventory across all variants for that product and location, and if they are all out of stock it will unpublish the product from the market's publication, thus denying the product from online sale in that market.
+This task runs on inventory level changes, checking the stock status across all variants for that specific product and location, and if they are all out of stock it will unpublish the product from the market's publication, thus denying the product from online sale in that market.
+On the flipside, it will publish a product to the location's market publications if any of its variants are in stock at that location.

 * View in the task library: [tasks.mechanic.dev/manage-product-market-access-by-location-stock-status](https://tasks.mechanic.dev/manage-product-market-access-by-location-stock-status)
 * Task JSON, for direct import: [task.json](../../tasks/manage-product-market-access-by-location-stock-status.json)